polkascan/py-substrate-metadata-docs/docs/polkadot/grandpa.md

  A mapping from grandpa set ID to the index of the *most recent* session for which its members were responsible.

+ This is only used for validating equivocation proofs.
+An equivocation proof must contains a key-ownership proof for a given session, therefore we need a way to tie together sessions and GRANDPA set ids, i.e. we need to validate that a validator was the owner of a given key on a given session, and what the active set ID was during that session.

  TWOX-NOTE: `SetId` is not under user control.

 #### Python